 The first thing we must consider is what a cash book is.
 A cash book records all the money coming into and going out of your business, also known as income and expenditure, from either the bank or cash.
 It is the simplest form of bookkeeping and a good way to record cash transactions.

-There are several different cash books, from a single-column cash book to a triple-column cash book.
+There are several types of cash books, ranging from a single-column cash book to a triple-column cash book.
 Our template is a single-column cash book that allows you to record all the figures and analysis for different account codes.

-The totals page will show the income and expenditure for the whole year and is the basis of the profit and loss account or income statement.
+The totals page shows the income and expenditure for the whole year and forms the basis of the profit and loss account or income statement.

 Alternatives to using a Free Cash Book Template